Mary Hinkson: Education

 When she began college at the University of Wisconsin, she was thrown into situations she was uncomfortable and inexperienced in such as basketball and soccer.
 Other courses she took included “English, French, history, zoology, and PE,” all of which she excelled and received A's and B's in.
 Thankfully, the university was one of the first to have a real dance major which Hinkson abandoned all of her previous credits to join.

 Margaret H’Doubler, the head of the dance department, had a love for kinesthetic awareness and teaching scientifically which she shared by teaching her students how to test the limits of their bodies.
 One exercise Hinkson recalled was creating movement on the floor while blindfolded and then recreating it while standing for it to eventually piece together into a phrase.
-Mary loved learning under her and the ways she coaxed out their individuality.
+Mary loved learning under H'Doubler and the ways she coaxed out their individuality.

 While at University of Wisconsin, Hinkson also learned from Louise, a technique teacher trained by Mary Wigman and Hanya Holm.
 She moved in an internal and lyrical style and taught primarily from Holm's technique.
 Even though Hinkson never saw Louise fully dance, she knew it was exquisite from the way she took up so much space pacing the front of their enormous studio.

 One of the experiences Hinkson learned through was by joining Orchesis, a dance group that required an audition to get into.
 She was quite intimidated by the obvious experience the other dancers had, but made it into the group nonetheless.
 During her first performance with them in Orpheus and Eurydice, a local afro-american paper cited her and Matt Turney, who became lifelong friends, as being the first African American members.
 Orpheus and Eurydice was the piece that brought Mary to a real stage for the very first time, allowing her to feel concentration and the warmth of the lights like never before.
 Her teacher Louise remarked on the powerful projection she had during this performance, which was a great accomplishment for her considering the anxiety and fickleness that often caused her to skip out on rehearsals.
 After that, she didn't feel the same nerves about dancing in the theater again.

 Mary graduated in 1946 and continued studying in graduate courses for a year before ending up as an instructor for the “Department of Physical Education for Women — one of the first black women to teach at any majority-white university”.

 During her time at University of Wisconsin, Hinkson dealt with segregation and discrimination.
 Although African American students were allowed to enroll, they were often excluded from school events and barred from most dormitories and close rooming houses.
 Hinkson and Matt Turney lived at the Groves Women's Cooperative during their time at school.